garrandall/popular-music-data/tracks/my-girl-josephine-fats-domino.md

 Hello Josephine
 How do you do
 Do you remember me baby?
-Like i remember you
+Like I remember you
 You used to laugh at me and holler: Woo Woo Woo

 I used to walk you home
 I used to hold your hand
 You used to use my umbrella
 Every time it rained
-You used to cry so much..it was a cryin' shame
+You used to cry so much...it was a cryin' shame

 You used to live over yonder
 By the railroad track
-When it rained you couldn't walk..i used to tote you on my back Now you try to make believe..it was a thrill at that
+When it rained you couldn't walk...i used to tote you on my back Now you try to make believe...it was a thrill at that

 Hello Josephine
 How do you do
 Do you remember me baby?
-Like i remember you
+Like I remember you
 You used to laugh at me and holler: Woo Woo Woo

 (fade out)